isaacbernat/2pddl42ppl/README.md

 I wanted to show it's possible to have real-time multiplayer games under the restrictions of a simple handheld console.

 I remember as a kid I watched my older brother play on a GameBoy over his shoulder.
 We only had one console, but multiplayer games required two (plus a Game Link Cable).
 Consoles connected to a tv display usually have 2+ independent controllers.
 But computers with a single keyboard already allowed multiple players!
 They have many keys, but pressing more than 3 keys at once wasn't supported (a meta-strategy could be to press many keys at once to lock the keyboard and prevent your opponent from doing anything (e.g. moving away from a bomb in Bomberman)).
 Not as challenging as just having a D-pad and 2 buttons, but enough to push me in that direction.

+## See also
+Feel free to contact me if you'd like to push this proof of concept further, or if this inspired you (e.g. to build similar projects).

+Another "proof of concept" game I created, soon after I got my Thumby from Kickstarter, is [tinymem](https://github.com/isaacbernat/tinymem).
+The goal here was to showcase a game programmed under 50 lines of (clean) Python code that used most of the console's capabilities.